BlacKkKlansman: Accolades

 BlacKkKlansman won the Grand Prix at the Cannes Film Festival.
 It was subsequently nominated for four Golden Globes, including Best Motion Picture – Drama.
 Lee was nominated for Outstanding Feature Film by the Directors Guild of America and the producers were nominated for the Producers Guild of America Award for Best Theatrical Motion Picture.

 The film was also nominated for four Critics Choice Awards, including Best Picture, seven Satellite Awards, including Best Director for Lee, and is nominated for the Independent Spirit Award for Best Supporting Male for Driver, and three Screen Actors Guild Awards, including Outstanding Male Actor for Washington.
 The American Film Institute also included it in its Top 10 Films of the Year.

 BlacKkKlansman was nominated for six Academy Awards and won Best Adapted Screenplay.
 Nominations included Best Picture, Lee for Best Director, and Driver for Best Supporting Actor.
 The film was also nominated for Best Film Editing and composer Terence Blanchard was nominated for Best Original Score.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 90th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).